jaysylvester/citizen/README.md

       }
     }

-This config would extend the default configuration only when running on your local machine.
+This config would extend the default configuration only when running on your local machine; you'll never accidentally push a test config to production again ;)

 The database settings would be accessible within your app via `app.config.db`. **The citizen and hostname nodes are reserved for the framework.** Create your own node(s) to store your custom settings.

 Here's a complete rundown of citizen's settings and what they mean: